Transport Layer Security: Application protocol

-Variable length; last byte contains the padding length.

 Support for name-based virtual servers

 From the application protocol point of view, TLS belongs to a lower layer, although the TCP/IP model is too coarse to show it.
 This means that the TLS handshake is usually (except in the STARTTLS case) performed before the application protocol can start.
 In the name-based virtual server feature being provided by the application layer, all co-hosted virtual servers share the same certificate because the server has to select and send a certificate immediately after the ClientHello message.
 This is a big problem in hosting environments because it means either sharing the same certificate among all customers or using a different IP address for each of them.

 There are two known workarounds provided by X.509: